treygriffith/joules/README.md

 * Cross-domain/CDN usage - when using this in development, any CDN or other domain you use (e.g. your production domain) has to include the appropriate CORS header to allow your local development environment access. (https://developer.mozilla.org/en-US/docs/HTTP/Access_control_CORS#Access-Control-Allow-Origin).
 Since this is one-time setup, it is again viewed as an acceptable sacrifice.

-* Debugging - usage in both development and deployment transforms your scripts in such a way that errors will not be thrown in a place that is recognizable in your source file.
+* Debugging - usage in both development and deployment transforms your scripts in such a way that errors will not be thrown in your source file.
 For simple debugging, it is serviceable, but for more complex web apps a better solution is needed.
 Some browsers are beginning to implement Source maps, which this will support (eventually) which should help with debugging, but it is not yet widely supported.

 * One module per file - part of the CommonJS spec is that only one module is defined per file.
 This was a deliberate design choice by CommonJS, so it is not by itself an issue.
 It becomes an issue when talking about a production environment - which is delivered in one file

 * Inline scripts are not cross-browser - This implementation supports inline scripts that are housed inside of a `require.ready()` callback.
 It uses `Function.prototype.toString()` to parse out the require dependencies.
 This behavior is not 100% cross-browser, but since this is a development characteristic of an inline script, it should not be an issue.

 * Variable `require`s - Both the development and deployment environments rely on RegExp parsing to determine dependencies via `require` calls.
 Therefore any call to `require` with a variable value (or any value that is not a string literal) will at best not return a module, and at worst choke the parser.
-Since this isn't a wise design decision anyway, it's not an area I'll spend much time addressing.
+Generally this is an undesirable design, and can be better replaced with variability within in the `require`d module.

-* Multiple IO calls - In the development environment, the browser makes multiple IO calls in the form of HEAD requests in an attempt to find modules in a way that is consistent with Node.js's search pattern.
+* Multiple I/O calls - In the development environment, the browser makes multiple IO calls in the form of HEAD requests in an attempt to find modules in a way that is consistent with Node.js's search pattern.
 This can lead to performance slowdowns when there are a large number of modules, and can clutter the debugger with pointless 404's.

 * Delayed execution - because the CommonJS style `require` expects a return value instead of a callback, every dependency (and by extension, ever dependency down in the chain) must be available as soon as any code in one sandbox is executed.
 In practice this means slower start times, as every single dependency, regardless of how soon it will be needed must be loaded.
 This is mitigated in the deployment version, but is still an issue.